Harshitha342/Harshitha342/README.md

 📚 I enjoy learning new technologies and enhancing my skills in software development.
 🌌 Apart from tech, I love to explore the wonders of the universe and stargazing.

-## Projects & Contributions
-🚀 I'm eager to contribute to open-source projects and collaborate with fellow developers.
-🔭 Exploring ways to combine my knowledge in C programming to create innovative projects.

 ## Fun Fact
 🎵 I find coding to be like composing music; it's about creativity, patterns, and harmonizing elements.